Select Page

 Video analysis of the target processes.

-They will have been required to generate at least 3 separate videos of typical changeovers on their particular process before the next session.
+The team are required to generate at least 3 separate videos of typical changeovers on their particular process before the next session.

 It is critical that these recordings are done by the teams themselves and not by management or some third party.
 In this way they will begin to question why some practices are undertaken and start to see method inconsistencies between individuals and shifts.

-This session will therefore concentrate on intense analysis of the videos with a view to developing an action plan in…
+This session will therefore concentrate on intense analysis of the videos with a view to developing an action plan in Unit 3.

 UNIT 3